ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 7. In the background the [Cluster Observer](../../server/clustering/distribution/cluster-observer) will track the completed cluster transactions and order to remove the local cluster state machine only when it has been successfully committed on _all_ of the database nodes.

-## Cluster Transaction Properties
+{PANEL/}

+{PANEL: Cluster Transactions Properties}

 The Cluster transaction feature allows to perform consistent cluster wide ACID transactions and can be composed from two optional parts:

 1. [Compare Exchange](../../client-api/operations/compare-exchange/overview) values, which will be validated and executed by the cluster.
    {INFO: }
-   Compare exchange values can be created and managed explicitly in your code.
+   Compare exchange key/value pairs can be created and managed explicitly in your code.
    Starting from RavenDB 5.2, they can also be created and managed automatically by RavenDB.
-   Compare exchange values that are automatically administered by RavenDB are called **Atomic Guards**, read more about them [here](../../client-api/operations/compare-exchange/atomic-guards).
+   Compare exchange entries that are automatically administered by RavenDB are called **Atomic Guards**, read more about them [here](../../client-api/operations/compare-exchange/atomic-guards).
    {INFO/}
 2. Store/Delete operations on documents, which are executed by the database nodes after the transaction has been accepted.

 **Atomicity** - After having a quorum for the cluster transaction request by raft and successful concurrency check for the compare exchange values, it is guaranteed to be executed.
-Failure during the quorum or the concurrency check will roll back the transaction, while failure during the commit of the documents will halt any further cluster transactions execution on the database until that failure is remedied (failure mode for the documents commits are described later [here](../../server/clustering/cluster-transactions#failure-modes-for-cluster-wide_transactions)).
+Failure during the quorum or the concurrency check will roll back the transaction, while failure during the commit of the documents will halt any further cluster transactions execution on the database until that failure is remedied (failure mode for the documents commits are described later [here](../../server/clustering/cluster-transactions#failure-modes-in-cluster-wide-transactions)).

 **Consistency** - Is guaranteed on the requested node.
 The node will complete the request only when the transaction is completed and the documents are persistent on the node.
 The response to the client will contain the cluster transaction [Raft Index](../../server/clustering/rachis/consensus-operations#raft-index) so it be added to any future request in order to ensure that the node has committed that transaction before serving the client.

 **Durability** - Once the transaction has been accepted it is guaranteed to run on all the database's node, even in the case of system (or even cluster-wide) restarts or failures.

+{PANEL/}

-## Concurrent Cluster and Single-Node Transactions
+{PANEL: Concurrent Cluster Wide and Single-Node Transactions}

+---

 ### Case 1: Multiple concurrent cluster transactions